War in Afghanistan (2001–2021): September 11 attacks

-On the morning of 11 September 2001, a total of 19 Arab Muslim men—15 of whom were from Saudi Arabia—carried out four coordinated attacks in the United States.
+On the morning of Tuesday, September 11, 2001, a total of 19 men affiliated with Al-Qaeda carried out four coordinated attacks in the United States.
 Four commercial passenger jet airliners were hijacked.
 The hijackers intentionally crashed two of the airliners into the Twin Towers of the World Trade Center in New York City, killing everyone on board and more than 2,000 people in the buildings.
-Both buildings collapsed within two hours from damage related to the crashes, destroying nearby buildings and damaging others.
+Both buildings collapsed within two hours from damage related to the crashes, destroying and damaging nearby buildings.
 The hijackers crashed a third airliner into the Pentagon in Arlington, Virginia, just outside Washington, D.C.
 The fourth plane crashed into a field near Shanksville, in rural Pennsylvania, after some of its passengers and flight crew attempted to retake control of the plane, which the hijackers had redirected toward Washington, D.C., to target the White House, or the US Capitol.
 No one aboard the flights survived.
 The death toll among responders including firefighters and police was 836 as of 2009.
 Total deaths were 2,996, including the 19 hijackers.

-Osama Bin Laden planned and coordinated the attacks, and the US desire to hold him accountable became the casus belli for invasion.
+Osama bin Laden planned and coordinated the attacks, and the US desire to hold him accountable became the casus belli for invasion.
 Historian Carter Malkasian writes that "seldom in history has one man so singlehandedly provoked a war."
 Bin Laden sought, successfully, to draw the US into an extended war similar to that fought against the Soviets.
 The Taliban publicly condemned the 11 September attacks.
-They also greatly underestimated the US's willingness to go to war.
-The US was mistaken in its belief that the Taliban and al-Qaeda were almost inseparable when, in fact, they had very different goals and leaders.
+They also greatly underestimated the US' willingness to go to war.
+The US was mistaken in its belief that the Taliban and Al-Qaeda were almost inseparable when, in fact, they had very different goals and leaders.